-Maths Beyond Limits is a mathematical programme for gifted high school students from around Europe held in September in Milówka, Poland.
+Maths Beyond Limits is a mathematical programme for gifted high school students from all over the world.
+It takes place every September in the Polish mountains.

 Typical day at MBL